BE INVOLVED

 Trail Steward

-TS work with RLHT staff to maintain a different our trails and those of our partner's.
+TS work with RLHT staff to maintain our trails and those of our partners.
 They are available to work on special projects, e.g., bog bridging, replacing picnic tables, resurfacing paths, etc.

 Courtesy Boat Inpsector